makersacademy/takeaway-challenge/README.md

 This program lets you 'build' restaurants and 'order' food within a ruby repl.
 It also uses Twilio to send you confirmation text messages.

-## Dependencies
+## Installation

-You'll need Ruby—find out how to get it on ruby-lang's [installation page](https://www.ruby-lang.org/en/documentation/installation/).
-If you are on macOS or Linux, I recommend using [RVM](https://rvm.io).

-You will also need `bundler`—if you haven't installed it, run `gem install bundler`.
-Then navigate to the project root and run `bundle install`, which will install any missing project dependencies.

-Finally, you'll need Twilio.
+1. Clone the repository: `git clone git@github.com:adc17/takeaway-challenge.git`

+2. Get Twilio.
 Sign up for a free account [here](https://www.twilio.com/try-twilio), and tell it you're planning to use **SMS** for building **order notifications** in **Ruby**.
+It should then walk you through the setup process.
 Get a Twilio phone number [here](https://www.twilio.com/console/phone-numbers/search).
 It should all be free with the trial account.

-My code relies on a few environmental variables—they are TWILIO_ACCOUNT_SID, TWILIO_AUTH_TOKEN, MY_PHONE_NUMBER, TWILIO_PHONE_NUMBER.
+3. My code relies on a few environmental variables—they are TWILIO_ACCOUNT_SID, TWILIO_AUTH_TOKEN, MY_PHONE_NUMBER, TWILIO_PHONE_NUMBER.
 Make sure you set them before running the code.
 Your Twilio Account SID and Auth Tokens can be found [here](https://www.twilio.com/console/account/settings).

 ## Usage